TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 Last 24 hours

-1. 1.  **News:** 'Mistaken identity' led to top Tory abuse claim
+1. 1.  **News:** Mitt Romney thanks wealthy donors as Republican strategists search for blame
-2. 2\. **News:** Mitt Romney thanks wealthy donors as Republican strategists search for blame
+2. 2\. **News:** 'Mistaken identity' led to top Tory abuse claim
 3. 3\. **Business:** 'Congratulations, you've become a Goldman Sachs partner'
-4. 4\. **Technology:** Bram Stoker books: a Google doodle that really sucks
+4. 4\. **News:** Bulgarian archaeologists find golden treasures in ancient Thracian tomb
-5. 5\. **News:** Bulgarian archaeologists find golden treasures in ancient Thracian tomb
+5. 5\. **News:** Tearful Obama thanks campaign team as Democrats ponder next moves
 6. More most viewed

 Last 24 hours

 1.  **Education:** What kind of student spender are you?
 2.  **Global development:** Britain to stop aid to India
-3.  **Environment:** Satellite eye on Earth: October 2012 – in pictures
+3.  **Global development:** India will shed few tears over the end of UK aid
-4.  **Business:** Eurozone crisis live: Greece calls for calm over bailout delay
+4.  **Sport:** Rugby union: new faces in the 2012 autumn internationals – in pictures
-5.  **Global development:** Developing economies to eclipse west by 2060, OECD forecasts
+5.  **Global development:** UK to halt India aid and focus on trade
 6. More zeitgeist **What is Zeitgeist?**

     Zeitgeist is an experiment in showing trending news, topics and articles from the Guardian.
 Find out more in our blog post.